 - According to Current Clinical Guidelines: - The 2012 National Institute for Clinical Excellence guideline recommends carbamazepine and lamotrigine as first-line treatment of children, young people, and adults with newly diagnosed focal seizures (partial seizures).
 Levetiracetam, oxcarbazepine or sodium valproate should be offered if first-line therapies prove inadequate, and adjunctive therapy should be considered if a second well-tolerated antiepileptic also proves inadequate.
 Sodium valproate is recommended first-line for the treatment of children, young people, and adults with newly diagnosed generalized tonic-clonic focal seizures.
 Lamotrigine should be offered if sodium valproate proves inadequate, and carbamazepine and oxcarbazepine should be considered.
-Adjunctive therapy with clobazam, lamotrigine, levetiracetam, sodium valproate, or topiramate should be offered to all patients if first-line therapies are inadequate.
-46 - o Vigabatrin (oral solution) is Food and Drug Administration (FDA)-approved for the management of infantile spasm.
-According to the 2012 American Academy of Neurology medical management of infantile spasms guideline, there is insufficient evidence to support the use of agents other than adrenocorticotropic hormone (ACTH) and vigabatrin.
-Evidence suggests that ACTH may be preferred over vigabatrin for short-term management. - Clobazam, clonazepam, lamotrigine, rufinamide and topiramate are FDA-approved for the management of Lennox Gastaut Syndrome.
+Adjunctive therapy with clobazam, lamotrigine, levetiracetam, sodium valproate, or topiramate should be offered to all patients if first-line therapies are inadequate. - o Vigabatrin (oral solution) is Food and Drug Administration (FDA)-approved for the management of infantile spasm.
+According to the 2012 American Academy of Neurology medical management of infantile spasms guideline, there is insufficient evidence to support the use of agents other than adrenocorticotropic hormone and vigabatrin.
+Evidence suggests that adrenocorticotropic hormone may be preferred over vigabatrin for short-term management. - Clobazam, clonazepam, lamotrigine, rufinamide and topiramate are FDA-approved for the management of Lennox Gastaut Syndrome.
 Sodium valproate is recognized as first-line, with lamotrigine recommended as adjunctive therapy if needed. - o Treatment guidelines recommend valproate and carbamazepine as potential beneficial options for the management of adults with a manic or mixed bipolar episode.
 Lamotrigine, topiramate, or gabapentin are unlikely beneficial in this clinical situation and oxcarbazepine may be considered for treatment.
 With regard to bipolar depression in adults, lamotrigine should be considered as a potential first-line option, and patients who do not respond to initial monotherapy should receive combination therapy with lithium.
-60-64 - Divalproex, topiramate and valproic acid are FDA-approved for the prophylaxis of migraine headaches, and all should be offered for migraine prevention according to the 2012 guidelines from the American Academy of Neurology/American Headache Society.

-- Furthermore, carbamazepine may be considered for migraine prevention as it is a possibly effective treatment, and lamotrigine is ineffective.
-65 - According to the American Academy of Neurology, anticonvulsants, antidepressants, opioids and other pharmacologic agents (capsaicin, isosorbide dinitrate spray, and lidocaine patch) are potential treatment options for painful diabetic neuropathy.
+67-71 - o Divalproex, topiramate and valproic acid are FDA-approved for the prophylaxis of migraine headaches, and all should be offered for migraine prevention according to the 2012 guidelines from the American Academy of Neurology/American Headache Society.
+Furthermore, carbamazepine may be considered for migraine prevention as it is a possibly effective treatment, and lamotrigine is ineffective. - o According to the American Academy of Neurology, anticonvulsants, antidepressants, opioids and other pharmacologic agents (capsaicin, isosorbide dinitrate spray, and lidocaine patch) are potential treatment options for painful diabetic neuropathy.
 If clinically appropriate, pregabalin should be offered for treatment.
-Gabapentin and sodium valproate are other anticonvulsants that should be considered for treatment.
-66 - According to the American Academy of Neurology, first-line therapies for the management of postherpetic neuralgia include tricyclic antidepressants, gabapentin, pregabalin, opioids, and topical lidocaine.
-At this time the use of these therapies for long-term management remains uncertain.6 - The use of anticonvulsants in the management of fibromyalgia is not addressed in the European League Against Rheumatism guidelines.
-68
+Gabapentin and sodium valproate are other anticonvulsants that should be considered for treatment. - According to the American Academy of Neurology, first-line therapies for the management of postherpetic neuralgia include tricyclic antidepressants, gabapentin, pregabalin, opioids, and topical lidocaine.
+At this time the use of these therapies for long-term management remains uncertain. - o The use of anticonvulsants in the management of fibromyalgia is not addressed in the European League Against Rheumatism guidelines. - Other Key Facts: - o The majority of anticonvulsants are available in a generic formulation, and there is at least one generic agent available within each pharmacologic class. - o Clobazam was approved by the FDA in 2011; however, this agent has been available internationally for several years for the treatment of anxiety and epilepsy.